x

 More () »

-Members of the International Association of Machinist and Aerospace Engineers walked off the job Monday.
+Over 400 members of the International Association of Machinists and Aerospace Engineers walked off the job Monday.
 Strikers are asking for better pay.

 IAM is the same union that recently reached a tentative agreement with Boeing in the Pacific Northwest, after tough negotiations.
-It was a weeks-long strike involving 33 thousand members.
+It was a weeks-long strike involving 33,000 members.
 One of the main sticking points was pay, which is also the main sticking point for members in Illinois.

 5 On Your Side spoke with striking IAM union member, Todd Peters, who was out at the picket line starting at midnight Monday.
 He said the agreement in the Pacific Northwest gives workers in Illinois hope.